Briochee/RAT/README.md

 - The user enters the name of a restaurant; Google’s Places SDK will autofill the address.
 - After a query to Google Places and NYC Open Data, a brief overview will be shown, displaying the current grade, Google rating, and current open status.
 - A “Worthy” button adds the restaurant to the user’s Worthy list.
 - A “More Info” button takes the user to a new screen, **Details**, with additional information such as hours and address.
+- A table view showing up to 5 recently viewed restaurants, clicking on a cell takes user to Details screen (a)

 #### a.
 Details Screen
 - The Details screen highlights the Google rating, open status, hours, and address.